-Here lies paradox of micro-segmentation, which after reaching the highest level of precision, no longer seeks to prioritize, but rather aims to cover the entire customer spectrum by doing the utmost to meet everyone’s needs.
+Here lies the paradox of micro-segmentation, which after reaching the highest level of precision, no longer seeks to prioritize, but rather aims to cover the entire customer spectrum by doing the utmost to meet everyone’s needs.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.